 In your first semester of the nursing program, you will begin clinical rotations that will give you the opportunity to observe and participate in patient care.
 And not just at our partner hospitals and clinics, but in surprising places, too, like Matt Talbot Kitchen and Outreach.
 In the 1990s, the Union College Nursing Program started the Foot Clinic for homeless and near-homeless in Lincoln and have partnered with the Physician Assistant Program at Union for several years now to facilitate serving more people.
 Students and faculty put their time and effort into giving something most people take for granted—foot care.
 They clean and, if needed, bandage the feet of people who are not able to do it themselves.
 While caring for the patients' feet and handing out new socks and shoes, they take the time to get to know their patients.
 God has chosen us to help the least of these, and at Union, we take that commission seriously.

-For more information on how to support the Foot Clinic, contact the Division of Nursing at 402.486.2524.
+For more information on how to support the Foot Clinic, contact the Nursing Program at 402.486.2524.